aardy1/Charts/README.md

 ```
 (or just `gradle -Ptarget=X nativeRun` if you have already built it).

-You will need some charts -- follow the steps for running the app as a JVM build.
+You will need some charts -- follow the steps for [running the app as a JVM build](https://github.com/aardy1/Charts/blob/main/README.md#running-the-app-using-a-jvm)

 ## Running the App on a Phone or Tablet